More ACE Stories

 I also appreciate the ease with which I can access CEUs and keep track of my professional development activity through the ASHA CE Registry."

 "As a veteran speech-language pathologist, I think it is extremely important to stay "fresh" and up-to-date in our profession.
 Having the ACE is more of a personal accomplishment, although I share my ACE award with my administrators who recognize my commitment to keeping current so that I can provide the highest quality service to my students in the public school.

 With practicum students, I stress the importance of always keeping up on current trends and research.
 One of my practicum supervisors stressed to me that it takes 10 years to feel experienced as a clinician.
 Continuing education helps you to gain the confidence in your therapeutic methods, ensuring that your practice is evidence-based.

 "Earning the ACE is one more way to show how passionate I am about my profession.
 Continuing education not only benefits me, but my clients too.
-The ACE feels like a nice 'pat on the back' for staying current in the field, and I didn't anticipate being able to receive a 10% discount on my professional liability insurance through the Marsh Affinity Group as a benefit from earning the ACE.
+The ACE feels like a nice 'pat on the back' for staying current in the field, and I didn't anticipate being able to receive a 10% discount on my professional liability insurance through Mercer Consumer as a benefit from earning the ACE.